vSphere Supervisor Cluster Overview

 - Act as Kubernetes worker nodes in Supervisor

-- ESXi hosts themselves act as worker nodes
+Instead of VM-based workers, ESXi hosts themselves act as worker nodes

 3. Supervisor Control Plane (VMs)